CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/manager/enable-signing-document.md

 # Enable Signing Document

-The option allows to input and save a signature for a number of documents created in CompuTec WMS.
+The option allows input and save a signature for a number of documents created in CompuTec WMS.

 ---